uen/react-templator/README.md

 ## Layout elements

-Wha if you don't want a simple list of elements in your form, and instead want a form with a different layout, such as two field snext to eachother, or different section labels?
+What if you don't want a simple list of elements in your form, and instead want a form with a different layout, such as two fields next to eachother, or different section labels?
 This is where `layoutElements` come in.

 You can define layout elements which can have unlimited nested form inputs / other form layouts!
 Layouts can also have custom props passed into them from the schema, just like form inputs.